Design a course exploring a program-related work experience (paid/volunteer) and your professional development.

 Employer submits a Student Performance Evaluation

 Applied Studies 2000/2001 is graded as either a pass or fail.
-You must receive a passing mark by your employer, complete the minimum amount of placement hours, and submit all the required reports/projects, and monitor visit in order to pass.
-If course requirements are not fulfilled, a grade of “F” will appear on the your transcript.
+You must complete the minimum required placement hours, submit all required reports and deliverables, participate in a monitor visit, and receive a successful employer evaluation in order to pass.
+If course requirements are not fulfilled, a grade of “F” will appear on your transcript.

 Before you start

 Start building your own course by consulting with an Applied Studies Instructor and checking your program planning guide.